 The short edges are no longer present in the geometry.
 The small fold in the surface has also disappeared because this time it is part of a larger surface, and therefore it could be removed by the mesh simplification algorithm that is part of the conversion to geometry.

 MESH I

-I In the Model Builder window, under Component I (compl) click Mesh I.
+I In the Model Builder window, under Component I (compl) right-click Mesh I and choose Build All.